PoetOS/moodle-mod_questionnaire/README.md

 There is no main branch.
 Questionnaire is maintained in MOODLE_XXX_STABLE branches.
 Use the latest STABLE branch for development or installation.
-The current stable branch is MOODLE_404_STABLE, and supports Moodle 4.4 through 4.5.
+The current stable branch is MOODLE_500_STABLE, and supports Moodle 5.0 through 5.1.
+Use the MOODLE_404_STABLE branch for Moodle 4.4 through 4.5.
 Use the MOODLE_401_STABLE branch for Moodle 4.1 through 4.3.

 ## To Install